-As you age, you slowly lose muscle mass, and after the age of 50 that loss is accelerated, according to the National Strength and Conditioning Association.
-It is imperative to incorporate resistance exercises into your weekly routine to prevent this muscle loss and keep your strength up.
+In your workout for a 50-year-old woman, it is imperative to incorporate resistance exercises into your weekly routine to prevent muscle loss and keep your strength up.
 Incorporate exercises that utilize all the major muscle groups of your body, which include chest, back, shoulders, biceps, triceps, quadriceps, glutes, hamstrings and abs.
 Choose a weight that will fatigue your muscles in about 10 to 12 repetitions in two to three sets.

 Cardiovascular exercise keeps your heart healthy by lowering blood pressure and cholesterol, helps prevent diabetes and weight gain, and improves your quality of life through increased stamina and endurance.
-Appropriate modes of exercise include treadmill, stationary cycle, elliptical, stair machine or any other activity that actively elevates your heart rate such as dancing, hiking, or heavy housework.
-Aim for an intensity that increases breathing and feels challenging, but you're still able to speak or have a short conversation, or about 65 to 75 percent of your maximum heart rate.
-If you are accustomed to exercise, challenge yourself with shorter bouts at 75 to 90 percent max heart rate.
+Appropriate modes of exercise include treadmill, stationary cycle, elliptical, stair machine or any other activity that actively elevates your heart rate such as dancing or hiking.

 - ABC News: 5 Core Exercises That Every Woman Should Do